“There is something to be learned in everything.”

 Dean Maslin loves the daily interaction with the diverse student body at MxCC, as well as the flexibility the College provides her in meeting their needs.
 She recognizes that many of the students juggle countless “real-world” issues that can affect their academic performance, and she enjoys helping them navigate those issues to meet their personal and professional goals.

-In addition to working directly with students, Dean Maslin supervises several key MxCC offices: Admissions, Records, the Counseling Center, Student Activities, Financial Aid, Academic Advising, and the MxCC Preschool.
-She also works with the director of Academic Support Services to supervise the College Learning Center, the Reading/Writing Lab, and Disability Support Specialist.
+In addition to working directly with students, Dean Maslin supervises several key MxCC offices: Admissions, Records, the Counseling Center, Student Activities, Financial Aid, Academic Advising, Retention, Disability Support Services, and Campus Employment and Social Services.

 She is a member of the MxCC president’s leadership and management teams, and serves on the system-wide Deans of Students’ Council.
 Additionally, Dean Maslin represents MxCC on the board of directors of the Middlesex Coalition for Children and is MxCC’s accreditation liaison to the New England Association of Schools and Colleges.